 I can see that using a tiling window manager could get a user to work faster and more efficiently.
 However, it would take a lot of practice and patience to get there.

-When I was using Sway, I missed a lot of features and applications that I usually use, including my screenshot software.
+When I was using Sway, I missed many features and applications that I usually use, including my screenshot software.
 I think that was partly because they lack Wayland support, which should be fixed in the future.

 Final Thoughts on Sway